CLI Reference

 --pretty | Human-readable output |

-By default shows only your connected sources.
-Use --available to see all 100+ supported source types grouped by category.
+By default shows only your configured connectors.
+Use --available to see all 100+ supported connector types grouped by category.

-Section titled “dinobase sync [source]”Sync data from connected sources.
+Section titled “dinobase sync [connector]”Sync data from configured connectors.

 |---|---|---|